Am I a Good Candidate for Gynecomastia (Male Breast Reduction Surgery)?

 Posted on July 6, 2017 under Gynecomastia

-Dr. Dean Jabs and Dr. Franklin Richards are board certified plastic surgeons providing surgical treatment for gynecomastia.
-They operate through their offices in Bethesda, MD and McLean, VA, and receive patients from Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and surrounding areas for gynecomastia surgery and other procedures.
+Dr. Dean Jabs and Dr. Franklin Richards are board-certified plastic surgeons providing surgical treatment for gynecomastia.
+They operate through their offices in Bethesda, MD, and McLean, VA, and receive patients from Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and surrounding areas for gynecomastia surgery and other procedures.

 What Constitutes Gynecomastia?

 Some overweight males may have slightly enlarged breasts, which may be due to sagging skin and excess fat pockets in the breast area.
-Such condition may be improved with diet and exercise.
+Such conditions may be improved with diet and exercise.
 The plastic surgeon will carefully evaluate the characteristics of the breasts before recommending gynecomastia surgery.
 One or more of the following common characteristics will usually define the presence of gynecomastia:

 • Presence of excess fat deposits in the localized breast area.